Factbox: China state enterprises facing debt problems

 YONGCHENG COAL & ELECTRICITY HOLDING GROUP

-Yongcheng Coal & Electricity Holding Group Company Limited said in a statement that it failed to make principal and interest payments on 1 billion yuan ($152 million) in maturing commercial paper, just weeks after raising 1 billion yuan through a debt issue.
+Yongcheng Coal & Electricity Holding Group Co Ltd said on Nov.
+10 it failed to make principal and interest payments on 1 billion yuan ($152 million) in maturing commercial paper, just weeks after raising a similar amount through a debt issue.

+The company also said it was uncertain of making payments on two bonds worth 2 billion yuan that mature this weekend due to tight liquidity.

-Yongcheng is a wholly state-owned company mainly engaged in the investment and management of coal, electricity, railway, chemical and mining.
+Yongcheng mainly engages in the investment and management of coal, electricity, railway, chemical and mining.

-The company is a unit of Henan Energy and Chemical Industry Group Company Limited, and is ultimately controlled by the Henan provincial State-Owned Assets Supervision and Administration Commission.
+The company is a unit of Henan Energy and Chemical Industry Group Co Ltd, and is ultimately controlled by the Henan provincial State-Owned Assets Supervision and Administration Commission.

 HUACHEN AUTOMOTIVE GROUP

-Huachen Automotive Group, a key state-owned enterprise owned by the government of Liaoning province, defaulted on a 1-billion-yuan bond last month, citing financial strain.
+Huachen Automotive Group, a key state-owned enterprise owned by the government of Liaoning province, defaulted on a 1 billion yuan bond in October, citing financial strain.

-The company is the parent of Brilliance Automotive Holdings 1114.HK, the Chinese joint venture partner of BMW BMWG.DE.
+The company is the parent of Brilliance Automotive Holdings, the Chinese joint venture partner of BMW.
 Huachen said on Monday that creditors had applied to a Chinese court to restructure the company.

 Huachen has a total of 47,000 employees and assets of more than 190 billion yuan, it said on its website.